 - Smash an anchovy filet or two into the butter before adding it at the end (my favorite!).

-- Or make these naturally gluten free steaks vegan and dairy free by finishing with a drizzle of good olive oil instead of butter.
+- Make these naturally gluten free steaks vegan and dairy free by finishing with a drizzle of good olive oil instead of butter.

 You'll know when cauliflower is cooked when a sharp knife pierces easily into the flesh.
 Take care not to over cook cauliflower as it can turn mushy and unpleasant.
 You want the texture to retain some bite.